Old Ordnance Survey Maps of Yorkshire

 • Yorkshire Sheet 277.13 b Doncaster (North) 1929 - published 2006; intro by John Gough.
 ISBN.978-1-84151-949-4

-The maps links up with Yorkshire Sheet 285.01 Doncaster (South) to the north
+The maps links up with Yorkshire Sheets 277.09 Bentley to the north and 285.01 Doncaster (South) to the south.

 • Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
 Follow this link for a complete list of our Doncaster maps; or here for the whole Yorkshire series.